namin/llm-verified-with-monte-carlo-tree-search/README.md

-mamba create --name llm-verified python=3.10 mamba activate llm-verified pip install -r requirements.txt
+mamba create --name llm-verified python=3.10 mamba activate llm-verified pip install -r requirements.txt huggingface-cli login [you will be prompted to paste your huggingface token]
 ```

 (If you want to use Dafny) Install Dafny: Download a binary [here](https://github.com/dafny-lang/dafny/releases/latest).